-The Company is constituted as a joint stock company in compliance with the Commercial Law of the Republic of Albania and has a two-tier system of governance which is as follows:
+The Company is constituted as a joint stock company in compliance with the Commercial Law of the Republic of Albania and has a governance system as follows:

-- The supervisory council - The Administrator/General Manager
+- The Supervisory Council - The Administrator/General Manager

-The supervisory board as at 31st Dec 2021 is comprised as follows:
+The Supervisory Council as at 31 December 2022 is comprised as follows:

-- Chairman of the supervisory council, Mr. loannis Paniaras - Member of the supervisory council, Mr. Fokion Tasoulas - Member of the supervisory council, Mr. Christos Panagopoulos - Member of the supervisory council, Mr. Loukas Petkidis - Member of the supervisory council, Mr Grigorios Dikaios b) Managing risks and opportunities
+- · Chairman of the supervisory council, Mr. Ioannis Paniaras - Member of the supervisory council, Mr. Fokion Tasoulas - Member of the supervisory council, Mr. Christos Panagopoulos - Member of the supervisory council, Mr. Loukas Petkidis - Member of the supervisory council, Mr. Grigorios Dikaios b) Managing risks and opportunities

-The supervisory council members are appointed from the shareholders General Assembly.
-The members of the supervisory board bring on board a valuable experience of different areas comprising expertise on industrial, commercial, and financial areas.
+The Supervisory Council members are appointed from the shareholder's General Assembly.
+The members of the Supervisory Council bring on board valuable experience of different areas comprising expertise on industrial, commercial, and financial areas.

-The Supervisory Boards appoint the administrator/ General manager of the company.
+The Supervisory Council appoints the Administrator/General Manager of the company.
 The General Manager of the company is Mr. Mario Bracci.